Updated July 25, 2023

 |Definition||The marginal tax rate can be defined as the tax paid on an additional dollar of income earned; that is, the rate that applies to the additional income earned.||The effective tax rate divides the total tax to be paid by the total taxable income.|

 |Meaning||You will pay a percentage of your income on the next dollar earned.||Tax payments constitute a percentage of the total income.|

 |Calculation||Calculated based on different tax rates||Tax rate multiplied by the taxable income|

 |Tax Amount||The calculated tax amount is generally higher under this method||The tax amount is lower as compared to the marginal tax rate|

 |Tax impact||Higher-income individuals or institutions pay more taxes under this method||Tax, in this case, is diversified and is mostly paid by the general income group|

-It is important to know the differences between marginal tax rate and the effective tax rate to make good tax decisions.
-You may have heard people say that their effective tax rate is ~30%.
-This is actually higher than what they actually pay because they mainly focus on the marginal tax rate.
-Many countries around the world follow the marginal tax rate regime since it is considered to be very logical as it taxes individuals or institutions based on income.
+It is important to know the differences between the marginal and effective tax rates to make good tax decisions.
+People may have said that their effective tax rate is ~30%.
+This is higher than what they pay because they mainly focus on the marginal tax rate.
+The marginal tax rate regime is followed by many countries worldwide since it is considered very logical as it taxes individuals or institutions based on income.

-This has been a guide to Marginal vs Effective Tax Rate Here we have discussed the Marginal vs Effective Tax Rate key differences with infographics and comparison table.
+This has been a guide to Marginal vs Effective Tax Rate.
+Here, we have discussed the Marginal vs Effective Tax Rate key differences with infographics and a comparison table.
 You can also go through our other suggested articles to learn more –